April 8, 2020

 You can write topics that you think people are searching for.
 But keyword research tools provide their suggestions based on data, so you know that people are definitely searching for these terms online.

 These listings are huge opportunities for getting in front of clients.
 It can take a long time for your website to rank for your target “bottom of funnel,” high-transaction keywords like “therapist for anxiety.”
 But if you’re ranking in the local results, you actually appear above the organic results.
 All you have to do is set up and optimize your listing.
-Claiming it is easy.
-When optimizing, use keywords generously and make sure to fill out your whole profile.
-Include lots of images, and post regularly.
-The posts go away after two weeks, but by keeping your GMB fresh, you can rank higher.

 Although email marketing takes time to plan content, you can minimize this time considerably.
 I recommend sending a newsletter with links to recent posts and general inspiration to your clients and potential clients every other week to start.